Head Injury & Brain Injury & Damage Claims Compensation Settlement Value Calculator

 Composed of three parts, the brain is integral to our everyday existence.

 Cerebrum - The cerebrum is the uppermost part of the brain and consists of two hemispheres, the left and the right.
 The left hemisphere controls abilities like speech and writing and comprehension, whilst the right hemisphere defines our levels of creativity, both musically and artistically, along with being responsible for our spatial abilities.

 Cerebellum: The Cerebellum is located near the brainstem and is responsible for controlling voluntary movements, coordinating the timing and force with which muscle groups work.
 It also determines motor skills such as coordination, balance and posture.

 Brainstem: The Brainstem is responsible for many subconscious body functions including breathing, regulating body temperature, sleeping, sneezing, coughing and swallowing, amongst others.
 A vital part of the central nervous system, the brainstem makes up less than 3% of the total mass of the brain, but an essential 3% because it acts as a relay centre connecting the spinal cord to the cerebrum and cerebellum, essential to sensory and motor function.

 How to Make a Head or Brain Injury Compensation Claim

-Sheldon Davidson Solicitors are head injury claim specialists with expertise in settling a varied range of both head and brain injury compensation claims.
+As a leading firm of personal injury solicitors in Manchester, Sheldon Davidson Solicitors are head injury claim specialists with expertise in settling a varied range of both head and brain injury compensation claims.

 We have a strong record of obtaining practical financial support and high-quality medical care for our clients.
 To find out more about pursuing your head or brain injury compensation claim, contact our team or fill in our online claim form.